 Every knife we send carries with it the spirit of Sakai’s 600-year tradition of craftsmanship.
 By guiding you step by step through the purchase process, we want you to feel not just secure in your order, but also connected to the heritage behind the blade that will soon be in your hands.

-FAQ About Your Order
+FAQ About Orders

 Q1.
 Are all your knives made in Japan?